JamesSuter/House_price_analysis/README.md

 This project has created some nice interactive folium maps - none of which are displayed in GitHub.
 Therefore, I've included static images (and a PDF version).

+This is an image of the geospatial distribution of added-value of properties in St Albans (specifically the AL1 district), showing high added-value properties in the north of the city, and lower added-value properties in the south-east.
+We can also see properties near main roads, or railway lines, have lower added-value than those nearby.

+[St_Albans_postcode.png]

+Using DBSCAN clustering, these postcodes have been clustered together into regions, as shown below.

+[St_Albans_regions.png]

+Using these regions are a label for the properties, we improve our Random Forest Regression model to an r2 score of 0.8 (from 0.74) for the inflation ajusted price!

 ## Project Structure
 - **St_Albans_house_prices_dataframe.ipynb**: Notebook to create a combined dataset